mach3-software/MaCh3/README.md

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_108/x86_64-el9-gcc15-opt/setup.sh
 ```
-Alternatively, you can create a conda environment and install ROOT.
-This will also install a C++ compiler for you and *should* provide a ready-to-go environment.
-I recommend using micromamba which you can install by following the instructions [here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
-Then create the environment with
+Alternatively, you can create a conda environment which *should* provide a ready-to-go environment.
+If you have micromamba, you can do:
 ```
-micromamba env create -n MaCh3 -c conda-forge root
+micromamba env create -n MaCh3 -c conda-forge root cmake
 ```
+and if you don't have micromamba installed, you can follow the instructions [here](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 Before you build MaCh3 following the instructions at the [start](#building-against-mach3) of this README, make sure to activate the environment:
 ```